Julian-Mentasti/vim-settings/useful-commands.md

 `nnoremap <bs> <c-w>W`

-control L to go to the left tab and control H to go to the right one
+shift l to go to the left tab and shift H to go to the right one

+`:vsplit [filename]` open a file in new vertical pane

+`:tabnew [filename]` open a file in a new tab